-7. Information on Appeal Rights
+Information on Appeal Rights (7 / 13)

-This section refers to review or appeals that are available after an internal review or appeal.
-Describe how you inform applicant of any rights they have to request a further review or appeal from a decision.
+This section refers to reviews or appeals that are available after an internal review or appeal.
+Describe how you inform applicants of any rights they have to request a further review of or appeal from a decision.